-- Collaboration: Serve as a role model for working together.
-Support cross-functional efforts and model collaborative behaviors to set the example for your team members.
+The manager serves as a role model for working together.
+You support cross-functional efforts and model collaborative behaviors to set the example for your team members.

-- Critical Thinking: Strive to understand where and how your projects fit into the bigger picture to enhance your effectiveness.
-Review priorities in light of larger goals.
-Translate this understanding into meaningful goals and objectives for your team members.
+The manager strives to understand where and how your projects fit into the bigger picture to enhance your effectiveness.
+The manager reviews priorities in light of larger organizational goals.
+He or she translates this understanding into meaningful goals and objectives for their team members who need to understand where their work fits in the big picture.

-- Finance: Learn the language of numbers.
+A manager needs to learn the language of numbers.
 Managers must strive to understand how company funds are invested and to ensure that these investments earn a good return for the firm.
-While you don't need to be an accountant to be a manager, it is imperative that you learn and apply the basics.
+While you don't need to be an accountant to be a manager, it is imperative that you learn and apply the basics of solid financial understanding.
+For example, how many employees can produce the most quality product for the least cost?

-- Project Management: Nearly every initiative in an organization turns into a project.
-And projects can become complex and unwieldy.
+Nearly every initiative in an organization turns into a project.
+And, projects can become complex and unwieldy.
 Today’s managers understand and leverage formal project management practices to ensure timely completion and proper control of initiatives.

 A Career in Management

 The work of management is divided into the activities around planning, leading, organizing, and controlling, and the job of a manager encompasses all of these areas.
 Anyone aspiring to move into management as a career should develop and display strong technical and functional skills.
 Become an expert in your discipline, and have a strong affinity for interacting with, supporting, and guiding others.

-The best managers understand their role is about their team and its performance and not about themselves.
+The best managers understand that their role is about their team and its performance and not about themselves.
 They work hard to develop the skills identified above and take great satisfaction in the successes of their team members.
 Do this effectively at a lower level and others will recognize your value and strive to increase your responsibilities over time.
 Management as a career is simultaneously challenging and exciting.